In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

 I’m not a huge fan of loading up on a ton of presses 1 after the other, which helps fix that.

-Heavy weights with high levels of control is difficult but it builds muscle faster than any other method.
+Heavy weights with high levels of control are difficult but it builds muscle faster than any other method.

 The upper back and lats each get their focus at the beginning of each workout, depending on how you set it up.